PietJankbal/Chocolatey-for-wine/README.md

 Install :
-- Download and unzip the release zip-file and do 'wine ChoCinstaller_0.5c.751.exe' (takes about a minute to complete) (Note: The installer assumes that wine-mono is already installed as a seperate package, or that you confirm the install in the dialog (on every new prefix initialization) where it asks you if you want to install mono)
+- Download and unzip the release zip-file and do 'wine ChoCinstaller_0.5c.751.exe' (takes about a minute to complete)

 Optional:
 - Run the installer like 'wine ChoCinstaller_0.5a.751.exe /s' , then the install files (like Powershell*.msi and dotnet48) are saved in
-  '$HOME/.cache/choc_install_files' and they don't need to be downloaded again if you create a new prefix)
+  MyDocuments and they don't need to be downloaded again if you create a new prefix)
 Optional:
 - Run the installer like 'wine ChoCinstaller_0.5a.751.exe /q' to prevent the automatic launch of the powershell window (so install only).